Jinan Weather

 The springs like Baotu Spring, Black Tiger Spring and Pearl Spring never ice up and steam in the cold air and the groundwater are always been squeezed out to rich the spring pools.

-If you have extra days after visiting the iconic spring parks and Daming Lake, it can be a good choice.
+If you have extra days after visiting the iconic spring parks and Daming Lake, it can be a good choice to pay a visit to Jiuru Mountain.
 Icefalls and ice pillars cascade down like curtains.
 Among the icefalls, there are small houses encased in translucent ice crystals, like the dwellings of fairies in a snowy world.
 The fluffy vegetation is covered with snowflakes and you may also see soft rime on trees and branches.

 Frigid winter invites several snowfalls with sugar powder snow flakes.
 If you are lucky enough to come across a snowy day, the ancient buildings at Daming Lake and Mingshui Ancient Town wrapped with snow won’t disappoint you.

-Clothes: a down coat with warm layers and pants with thermal underwear;
+Clothes: a down coat with warm inner layers and pants with thermal underwear;

 Shoes: snow boots;